sshaper/dockersetup/README.md

 3. **Remove all images**: "sudo docker rmi $(docker images -q)", OR **Remove related containers only**: "sudo docker rmi dockersetup"
 4. **Remove all files within mysql\_storage**: "sudo rm -R *" (must be inside the mysql_storage folder)

-## INTIAL START UP PROCEDURE USING DOCKER
+## INITIAL START UP PROCEDURE USING DOCKER
 All commands are in double quotes.
 Do not include the double quotes

 1. **Upload the files**: Upload all the files to a folder in your Digital Ocean or Ubuntu 16.04 vm with docker installed.